kalenjordan/magehero/README.md

 I wrote a [post](https://mageunity.com/t/magehero-ranking/134) here explaining some of my thoughts around the upvoting system - please feel free to comment there:

+#### I want to complain about something, can I tweet at you?

+I'd rather you didn't.
+I'm getting a lot of noise in my twitter stream about this and it's hard to have a good dialogue about these things in twitter.

+I'd rather that you join in on some of the discussions in MageUnity or post a well-reasoned question or suggestion as a GitHub issue.

+And also keep in mind that if you're going to suggest something, you should be willing to build it yourself, since this is open source.

 #### How do I get listed as a developer?